relu/kubernetes-workshop-rubyalacluj/README.md

 $ kubectl describe ingress web-app
 ```

-We should now be able to access the new ingress load balancer by getting its ip
+We should now be able to access the new ingress load balancer on localhost.
-address from `minikube ip` and visiting the address in the browser.

 ## Resource management